changwn/scFEA/README.md

     --moduleGene_file MODULEGENE_FILE
                           The table contains genes for each module.
     --stoichiometry_matrix STOICHIOMETRY_MATRIX
-                          The table descript relationship between compounds and modules.
+                          The table describes relationship between compounds and modules.
 ```

 **Run code with default parameters:**